Chart Color Schemes

 Yarrabah has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-Ten projects have been identified by AreaSearch as potentially impacting the area.
-These include initiatives such as the Cairns Smart Green Economy Initiative, the Smart water meter program from 2023 to 2026, the Leak Detection Program running from 2022 to 2025, and CairnsPlan launched in 2016.
+Ten projects identified by AreaSearch are likely to impact the area, significantly influencing its performance due to changes in local infrastructure, major projects, and planning initiatives.
+Key projects include the Cairns Smart Green Economy Initiative, Smart water meter program from 2023 to 2026, Leak Detection Program from 2022 to 2025, and CairnsPlan 2016.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.